UnfoldedInc/deck.gl-native/README.md

 ## Setting up a Development Environment

+Development can be done on macOS which is the primary environment, or Linux, which is supported mainly for CI testing.
+(Windows is not a supported dev env.)

 **NOTE:** Building using `gcc` currently doesn't work, this is to be updated

+## Quickstart

 ### Xcode (macOS only)